 This is a 0.8-mile segment of critically eroded beach on Big Hickory Island.
 The Pelican Landing Community Association received a permit in 2012 to construct a beach restoration project and erosion control structures.
 The beach restoration project was completed in October of 2013 using approximately 112,871 cy of beach compatible sand from the New Pass ebb shoal placed between R222.5 and R224.
+Channel dredging was completed in 2017, resulting in placement of 68,320 cy of sand on Big Hickory Island between R223.4 and R224.6.

 Seven concrete, adjustable king-pile groins were installed to retain the placed sediment.
-Extensive monitoring including adjacent shoreline is required to detect and manage shoreline changes.
+Extensive monitoring including the adjacent shoreline is required to detect and manage shoreline changes.
+Overwash, erosion and a breach occurred at Big Hickory Island due to Hurricane Ian (2022).
+The breach was closed with 71,000 tons of upland sand that was pumped onto the entire beach in May 2023.

-Strategy: Maintain the project through monitoring and nourishment.
+Strategy: Maintain the project through monitoring and nourishment; address or prevent reopening of the reoccurring breach on the island.